KaiPereira/portfolio/src/lib/posts/boreal.md

 ![Pasted image 20250828224618.png](/images/Pasted%20image%2020250828224618.png)
 ![Pasted image 20250828230733.png](/images/Pasted%20image%2020250828230733.png)

-After arriving, the organizers held the opening ceremony where we got to hear some talks from ministers, the VIA rail higher-ups and of course from the organizers Deven, Zach, Christina and others.
+After arriving, the organizers held the opening ceremony where we got to hear some talks from government ministers, the VIA rail higher-ups and of course from the organizers Deven, Zach, Christina and others.
+There were so many people, it was hard to know who was who, and I wished I talked to some of them because they seemed like really interesting people.

 Most of the people had arrived for the hackathon by now, so there were LOTS more people and the room was nearly packed!
 There were hackers from Greece, Australia, the US, germany, literally EVERYWHERE, it was really amazing!